AeroSim-CFD/stl2lnas/README.md

   --copy-stl
 ```

-This outputs the file and also a folder as `<output>.stls/` with the STLs used for generation and its names.
+This outputs the file and, if `--copy-stl` is provided, a folder as `<output>.stls/` with the STLs used for generation and its names.

 ### Debug